KennyLv/WebPrintTest/README.md

 **- First way - Known issues:**
  * will print the body's style like bk-color if has
-> The affect of parent nose's style can't be dismissed

 ```
 <script type="text/javascript" src="../src/printspec.0.2.js"></script>